When to see a Psychological Professional

 - You are overwhelmed or "burned out" by stress at home, work or both.

-- You are having problems with parenting your kids, or your loved one, often a parent, is suffering from dementia or Alzheimer's disease.
+- You are having problems with parenting your kids, or your loved one, sometimes a parent, who is suffering from dementia or Alzheimer's disease.

 - You need an assessment regarding child custody and/or access.